srirangav/Hash/README.txt

 Hash is a utility to generate and verify the hash of a file.
 Supported hashes are MD5, SHA1, SHA256, SHA512, RMD160, RMD320, Whirlpool, SHA3 256, and SHA3
-512. Hash also supports CRC32 and Unix-style cksum.
+512. Hash also supports CRC32 and Unix-style checksum.

 To install: